Analysis of Financial Institutions

 Attendance and penalty for missing classes

 Requiring attendance is necessary for several reasons.
-First, you incorrectly assume you can catch up on a missed class by watching a recording (if available).
+First, you cannot assume that you can catch up on a missed class by watching a recording (if available).
 Videos do not engage your brain as much as a live class.
 Second, less than 20% of you watch the recording (if available).
 You are then lost in class, which provides wrong signals to me as an instructor.
 Third, your absence hurts class discussions.
 Fourth, you miss out on feedback if you do not work through the questions I pose in class.
 Fifth, I lose the feedback since there are fewer questions.

 The policy below will be in effect only after the add/drop period.